PacktPublishing/Hands-On-Reactive-Programming-in-Spring-5/README.md

 * `ChapterFirstApplication` - a web application that demonstrates the blocking communication approach.
 * `imperative.OrdersService` - a console application that demonstrates the synchronous, blocking approach for components interactions.
-* `callbacks.OrdersService` - a console application that demonstrates the callbacks-based approach for components interactions.
+* `callbacks.OrdersService` - a console application that demonstrates the callback-based approach for components interactions.
 * `futures.OrdersService` - a console application that demonstrates the `Future` based approach for components interactions.
 * `completion_stage.OrdersService` - a console application that demonstrates the `CompletionStage` based approach for components interactions.